Management

 Corporate Governance Framework

-In line with its Corporate Governance Guidelines, which summarize the Company’s basic philosophy for corporate governance and the framework therefore, the Company believes that its governance is a system that ensures that business execution and the associated monitoring and supervision are each functioning fully by using audit and supervisory board and executive officer systems with which to conduct governance through a three-part organizational structure in which decision-making and supervision are addressed by the Board of Directors, business execution by the president and the executive officers, and auditing by the Audit & Supervisory Board members and the independent public accountant.
+In line with its Corporate Governance Guidelines, which summarize the Company’s basic philosophy for corporate governance and the framework therefore, the Company believes that its governance is a system that ensures that the execution of management and the associated monitoring and supervision are each functioning fully by using audit and supervisory board and executive officer systems with which to conduct governance through a three-part organizational structure in which decisionmaking and supervision are addressed by the Board of Directors, business execution by the president and the executive officers, and auditing by the Audit & Supervisory Board members and the independent public accountant.
+In addition, to enhance management transparency and further strengthen corporate governance, we have established the Governance Committee.
+We have also set up the Management Committee to deliberate important matters related to business execution that require careful consideration.

 Decision-Making and Supervisory System